ryanlohyr/NUSDegs/docs/UserGuide.md

 **A**: Your computer requires **Internet Access and Java 11** to run the application.
 The operating system (Windows, macOS or Linux), doesn't matter.

+**Q**: Would my data be saved after I close NUSDegs?

+**A**: Yes.
+Currently, only your schedule planner will be saved inside a data folder that will be in the same folder as where you placed `duke.jar`.
+The data folder will be named using your name inputted at the start of the application.
+To access the save folder next time you use NUSDegs, please use the same name which you used when you first saved the data folder.

+**Q** Can I save multiple schedules in one computer?

+**A** Yes.
+By using a different name at the start of NUSDegs, you can create another save folder to store another schedule.

 **Q**: How is the `pace` function calculated?